Sertifier + Salesforce Integration

 How long until the link works?
 The verificationLink is returned in the response immediately, but if quickPublish is set to true the credential briefly sits in a publishing queue.
 The link becomes live within a few seconds of the call completing.

-Step 8 — Save and Activate the Flow
+Step 8: Test, Then Save and Activate the Flow

 - Click Save at the top-right of Flow Builder.